-This review period and data cover quarters 1 and 2 of FY23 (7/1/22 through 12/31/2022).
-Quarters 3 and 4 of FY23 (1/1/23-6/31/23) will be made available in October and included in corresponding summary reports.
+The current review period and data cover quarters 1 and 2 of FY24 (e.g. 7/1/2023 through 12/31/2023).
+Quarters 3 and 4 of FY24 (e.g. 1/1/2024 through 6/30/2024) will be made available in August and included in the corresponding summary report.
+Table 3 speaks to the following compliance indicator:

-The table which follows (table 3), speaks to the following compliance indicator: DBHDS will implement a quality review process for children and adults with identified significant behavior support needs (Support Level 7) living at home with family that tracks the need for in-home and personal care services in their homes.
+DBHDS will implement a quality review process for children and adults with identified significant behavior support needs (Support Level 7) living at home with family that tracks the need for in-home and personal care services in their homes.
 DBHDS will track the following in its waiver management system (WaMS): a.
-The number of children and adults in Support Level 7 identified through their ISPs in need of in-home or personal care services, b.
+The number of children and adults in Support Level 7 identified through their ISPs in need of in-home or personal care services; b.
 The number of children and adults in Support Level 7 receiving the in-home or personal care services identified in their ISPs; and c.
 A comparison of the hours identified as needed in ISPs to the hours authorized; filing reference 7.21

-Table 3: Persons in Support Level 7 in need of in home or personal care services (A), persons in Support Level 7 receiving in home or personal care services identified in their ISP (B), and comparison of hours authorized to hours identified in ISP for persons in Support Level 7 (C)
+Table 3: (A) Persons in Support Level 7 in need of in home or personal care services, (B) persons in Support Level 7 receiving in home or personal care services identified in their ISP, and (C) comparison of hours authorized to hours identified in ISP for persons in Support Level 7

-Metric from compliance indicator 7.21 Associated data Notes on data A. The number of children and adults in Support Level 7 identified through their ISPs in need of in home or personal care services.
-319 Data includes all individuals currently identified as Support Level 7 recipients in WaMS.
-B. The number of children and adults in Support Level 7 receiving the in home or personal care services identified in their ISP.
-319 100% of individuals received at least some level of services as identified in their ISP C. A comparison of the hours identified as needed in ISPs to the hours authorized.
-313 98.1% (313) of the persons reviewed had approved authorizations.
-1.8% (6) persons reflected a pended authorization during the time period reviewed.
-The authorizations were further amended and approved.
+Metric from CI 7.21 Associated Data Notes on Data a.
+The number of children and adults in Support Level 7 identified through their ISP's in need of in home or personal care services.
+340 Data includes a statistically significant sample of all individuals currently identified as Support Level 7 recipients in WaMS. b.
+The number of children and adults in Support Level 7 receiving the in home or personal care services identified in their ISP.
+340 All individuals in the sample had approved authorizations for the services identified as needed in their ISP. c.
+A comparison of the hours identified as needed in ISPs to the hours authorized.
+100% In the sample, 100% of the hours identified as needed in ISPs were authorized.